anthemion-org/ogle-web/README.md

 It is appropriate to omit prefixes in these cases.
 This _can_ cause names to collide with non-function class members (most of which use no prefix) but since classes are unpopular in the JavaScript world (see below) that is less of a problem.

 Obviously, third-party code also fails to use the prefixes, and that is fine.
-Working with third-party code always requires adaptation, to different names and metaphors, different programming styles, _et cetera_.
+Working with such code always requires adaptation, to different names and metaphors, different programming styles, _et cetera_.
 The notation does not exist to give OCD sufferers an outlet for their manic energies.
 It is meant to make things _better_, not _perfect_.

 Having said that, _I’m not convinced that the notation works in this language_.
-It’s very helpful in C# and C++, but it disagrees in some ways with the flexibility of JavaScript, which after all is JavaScript’s only good quality.
+It’s very helpful in C# and C++, but it disagrees to some extent with the flexibility of JavaScript — which after all is the language’s only good quality.
 I’m still thinking about it.

 #### Identifier roots